jwcarman/netwerx/README.md

 Netwerx is open-sourced under the [Apache License 2.0](LICENSE).

 You may use, modify, and distribute this software under the terms of the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for full details.

 ---

 ## 🙏 Acknowledgements

-- Inspired by PyTorch, Keras, TensorFlow, and the academic principles behind deep learning.
+- Inspired by the spirit of PyTorch, Keras, TensorFlow, but built for **understanding**, **experimentation**, and **control**.
-- Built for curiosity, education, and exploration.
+- Special thanks to the academic deep learning community.
 - Created and maintained by [James Carman](https://github.com/jwcarman).

 ---